isopink/isopink.github.io/_posts/2025-04-21-Three Learning Princpiles.md

 title: "Lecture 17 : Three Learning Principles"
 ---

-In this time, we introduce Three Learning Principles.
+This is the end of our journey with Learning from data.
+This time, we introduce Three Learning Principles.
 These are related to the model selection and data handling.
 The discussion will proceed in the following three parts:

 1. Occam's Razor